york-cs-dams/practicals/habitable_programs/tools/coupling/README.md

 ## Building the coupling tool

 Your first task is to complete the `coupling` tool so that it implements the MPC metric, which was discussed in the lectures.
-The code in this repository contains an executable which can be invoked using `scripts/coupling mpc PROJECT`.
-Run `scripts/coupling help` for more information.
+The code in this repository contains an executable which can be invoked using `vado coupling mpc PROJECT`.
+Run `vado coupling help` for more information.

 The sample projects in the `data` folder can be used to test the complexity tool.

-If you run, say, `scripts/coupling mpc hello_world` you'll notice that the `coupling` tool already reports some values:
+If you run, say, `vado coupling mpc hello_world` you'll notice that the `coupling` tool already reports some values:

 | Subject                               | total_messages_passed | messages_passed_to_self | messages_passed_to_ancestors | mpc |
 | :------------------------------------ | :-------------------- | :---------------------- | :--------------------------- | :-- |